T1taniumF0rge-Industries-Inc/Software/Programs.md

  3 -> Impromptu in A♭ Major No. 4 Op.
 90 D899 (La Bémol Majeur)x

-2 -> [Chopin - Etude in E Major Op.
+2 -> [Chopin - Etude in E Major (Mi Majeur) Op.
 10 No. 3:](https://github.com/GamerSoft24/Software/tree/Main/MovieSoft/Sviatoslav%20Richter/Schubert%20%26%20Chopin) This etude was composed in 1832, was was composed for his series of etudes in Op.
 10.

 ## [RepoSoft:](https://github.com/GamerSoft24/Software/tree/Main/RepoSoft)